jasonwebb/morphogenesis-resources/README.md

 ### Percolation theory

 Mathematical framework that studies the behavior of connected clusters in random networks.
-At its core, percolation explores the threshold at which a system transitions from isolated fragments to a connected network spanning the entire space—a critical phenomenon with applications in material science, epidemiology, network analysis, and growth simulation.
+At its core, percolation explores the threshold at which a system transitions from isolated fragments to a connected network spanning the entire space - a critical phenomenon with applications in material science, epidemiology, network analysis, and growth simulation.

 The classical model places sites or bonds randomly on a grid, each with some occupation probability $p$.
 As $p$ increases, small disconnected clusters begin to merge and grow.
 At a critical threshold $p_c$ (the _percolation threshold_), a “giant component” suddenly emerges that connects from one side of the system to the opposite side.
 Above the threshold, clusters merge rapidly; below it, they remain fragmented.
 This sharp transition is a classic example of a phase transition in physics.